Contextual Tuning of Model Predictive Control for Autonomous Racing: Related Work

 \subsection{Model Predictive Control for Autonomous Racing}

-\gls{mpc} is theoretically well understood and allows for incorporating state and input constraints to safely race on a track, making it a prime candidate approach for controlling autonomous cars.
+\gls{mpc} is well understood theoretically and allows for incorporation of state and input constraints to safely race on a track, making it a prime candidate as an approach for controlling autonomous cars.
 Two common approaches to the racing problem are time-optimal control \cite{Metz1989TimeOptimalRacing} and contouring control \cite{Lam2010MPCC}, i.e., where the progress is maximized along the track.
 Both approaches have been implemented successfully on hardware platforms akin to ours \cite{Verschueren2014TimeOptimalMPC,Liniger2015RCCars}.
 In order to account for modeling errors, several learning approaches have been proposed in the context of race cars.
 The authors in \cite{Hewing2019cautiousMPC} use \gls{gp} regression to learn a residual dynamics model and employ an adaptive selection scheme of data points to achieve real-time computation.
 A similar approach has been applied to a full-scale race car \cite{Kabzan2019learningMPC}.
 Alternatively, the algorithm proposed in \cite{Rosolia2020LearningRaceCar} uses time-varying locally linear models around previous trajectories without relying on a nominal model.
-In this paper, we use the contouring \gls{mpc} approach based on \cite{Liniger2015RCCars} and learn a residual term based on a nominal dynamics model similar to \cite{Hewing2019cautiousMPC}.